LudWittg/hoverboard-2024/public/data/posts/2024-05-01-announcing-our-first-speakers.md

 </div>
 <br/>

 Any questions?
-Email us at [pisagdg@gmail.com](mailto:pisagdg+devfest@gmail.com) or reach out on our social channels!
+Email us at [pisagdg@gmail.com](mailto:pisagdg+devfest@gmail.com) or reach out on our social media channels!

-Looking forward to see you on April 1st!
+Looking forward to see you on June 1st! 🏖️

 DevFest Pisa Orga team.